 Section 1.
 Cap Devices and Burgee

-shall consist of a suitable triangular flag pennant, having a white background, a red field with its larger measurement starting at the hoist and extending outward of one third of the length of the pennant and angling down and back to the hoist.
-A 5 pointed blue star shall be embossed in the center of the white field.
+The Club cap device shall consist of a round button enameled white bearing a blue star in the center of a white field.
+This button shall be worn in the center of a suitable officer's cap bearing an emblem of two fouled anchors crossed over each other and passing through a gold circle in the center of a blue or black background with the anchor flukes down.
+The Club burgee shall consist of a suitable triangular flag pennant, having a white background, a red field with its larger measurement starting at the hoist and extending outward of one third of the length of the pennant and angling down and back to the hoist.
+A 5-pointed blue star shall be embossed in the center of the white field.
 All Active Members shall be entitled to fly this pennant while they remain in good standing in the Club.

 Section 2.
 Commodore's Flag